cloudify-cosmo/getcloudify.org/guide/3.1/plugin-openstack.md

 ---

-{%summary%}
+# Description

-This section describes how to use OpenStack based cloud infrastructure in your services and applications.
+The OpenStack plugin allows users to use an OpenStack based cloud infrastructure for deploying services and applications.
 For more information about OpenStack, please refer to: [https://www.openstack.org/](https://www.openstack.org/).
-{%endsummary%}

 # Plugin Requirements:

 * Python Versions:
   * 2.7.x

-{%note title=Note%}
-As the OpenStack plugin is, by default, only executed for Cloudify's Manager, it should not make much difference if it supports a Python version other than version Cloudify's Manager is running on.
-{%endnote%}

 # Types